Seb-Park/Avoid/README.md

 # Avoid
-You're a small ball trying to avoid obstacles on an endless path.
+You're a small circle trying to avoid obstacles in an endless river.